 DrumUp has an inbuilt URL shortener that you can activate to automatically tag and track all the posts you schedule from the tool.
 These clicks can be invaluable indicators of audience interests and purchase behavior.

 #4 Outline and document a formal Facebook content strategy

 How often are you going to post on Facebook?
 At what times of the day will you schedule content for publishing?
 What types of content will you share?
 The answer to all of these questions form your Facebook marketing strategy.

 Deciding on a strategy is critical because it can help you manage your budget better.
 Formalizing a strategy is even more important when setting expectations between a small business and a marketing agency.
-Split your budget optimally across items that will cost you, such as running contests, boosting posts, retargeting, sidebar ads, main feed ads, original content creation (posts & videos), branding and social media management tool subscriptions.
+Split your budget optimally across items that will cost you, such as running Facebook contests and ads, boosting posts, retargeting, sidebar ads, main feed ads, original content creation (posts & videos), branding and social media management tool subscriptions.